Skip to content

 A man whom the state could not quiet unfortunately chance silenced.
 Patrician Princeton could finally rest easy.

 Bryan D. Palmer, long associated with the journal Labour/Le Travail and chair of the Canadian Studies Department at Trent University, is author or editor of 20 books on working class history and related subjects.
-His most recent, Toronto’s Poor: A Rebellious History, co-authored with Gaetan Heroux, will be published by Between the Lines in 2016.
+His most recent, Toronto’s Poor: A Rebellious History, co-authored with Gaetan Heroux, was published by Between the Lines in 2016.

 Advertisement